 The movement of his tail is also a factor in determining whether he’s playing or fighting.
 When cats are angry or extremely annoyed, their tails lash rapidly, with the whole length of the tail moving.
 This is a warning that an attack is imminent.

-There’s a phrase about the “claws coming out” when humans interacting get mean or aggressive towards each other.
+There’s a phrase about the “claws coming out” when humans interact and get mean or aggressive toward each other.
 That comes from cats fighting.
 When cats are legitimately fighting, their claws are out.
 It can be hard to see from a distance, but when fur from the other cat is flying, it’s likely being pulled out by the other cat’s bared claws.

 When two cats are facing off to fight, they usually stand sideways rather than facing each other head-on.
 This is an attempt to make themselves appear larger.
 In the midst of a fight, this could change, but the important thing to look for is how tense they are.

 In a fight, a cat will be tense the whole time.
 She won’t sit completely on her rear end, though she may crouch low to the ground.
 If she lies down, it may be to get into a better fighting position.